mohammadjafarpoor/business_convas_prediction/README.md

 # business_convas_prediction

-I try to predict the type of businesses by machine learning.
+I tried to predict the type of businesses by machine learning.

 dataset was created by myself, I uploaded it too!